andrewcooke/choochoo/docs/fit-files.md

     ch2 -v 0 dump-fit --records --all-fields --all-messages FILE

     ch2 -v 0 dump-fit --records --after N1 --limit N2 FILE

+Note that `-v 0` is used to supress any logging that would otherwise confuse the output to the screen.
+Logs are still written to the logs directory.

 #### Format Description